 According to the Group’s statement: “For avoidance of doubt General Managers are afforded free accommodation, but are responsible for paying their own Council Tax.

 “Detailed in the Staff Handbook, rent will be deducted until they provide evidence they have registered and paid their council tax.
 No evidence was provided despite requests.”

 The Bedford Independent has seen evidence that Ms Deverick endeavoured to register for council tax with Bedford Borough Council, but was told the property was already registered to another individual.

-We have seen evidence that Ms Deverick contacted Lion Group’s Chris Tearne to request advice.
-He advised her to contact the company’s online helpdesk.
+We have seen evidence that Ms Deverick contacted the Lion Group to request advice.
+They advised her to contact the company’s online helpdesk.
 Her request to the helpdesk went unanswered.